Maurice Fleming

-Maurice "Reese" Fleming (born December 6, 1993) is an American football cornerback who is currently a free agent.
-He played college football at West Virginia, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017.
+Maurice Fleming (born December 6, 1993) is an American college football and former cornerback.
+He is the defensive pass game coordinator and cornerbacks coach for Eastern Illinois University, a position he has held since 2024.
+He played college football at West Virginia, and was signed by the Tampa Bay Buccaneers of the National Football League (NFL) as an undrafted free agent in 2017.

 College career

-Fleming was a three-star recruit coming out of high school.
-He received offers from Wisconsin, Illinois, Indiana, Boston College but decided to enroll to Iowa.
+Fleming was a three-star recruit out of high school.
+He received offers from Wisconsin, Illinois, Indiana, and Boston College, but decided to enroll to Iowa.
 He later transferred to West Virginia.

 Professional career

+Tampa Bay Buccaneers

 Fleming signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He was waived/injured on August 19, 2017, after being injured in a preseason game against the Jacksonville Jaguars and was placed on injured reserve.
 Five days later, the Buccaneers and Fleming reached an injury settlement, and he was released.
 He was re-signed to the Buccaneers' practice squad on November 29, 2017.
 He signed a reserve/future contract with the Buccaneers on January 3, 2018.

 On June 15, 2018, Fleming was waived/injured by the Buccaneers and was placed on injured reserve.
 He was released on December 21, 2018.

+Ottawa Redblacks

+On July 22, 2019, Fleming signed with the Ottawa Redblacks of the Canadian Football League (CFL).

+Louisville Xtreme

+On March 24, 2021, Fleming signed with the Louisville Xtreme of the Indoor Football League (IFL).

+Coaching career

+In 2022, Fleming joined Houston as a graduate assistant.

+In 2023, Fleming was hired to be the cornerbacks coach for Eastern Illinois.
+In 2024, he was promoted to defensive pass game coordinator while retaining his role as cornerbacks coach.